saraclohisey/lab_handbook/Lab_Handbook.md

 Take them.
 If you are sick stay at home unless it is absolutely 100% necessary to come in to work (e.g. an entire experiment will be ruined because you can’t find someone to cover for you - this is a VERY unlikely event).
 Nobody wants your germs.
 Take the time to rest or if you are feeling well enough to work find something you can do at home -writing, catching up on the literature, the list is usually endless…

+If you live alone, or will be alone temporarily, and are sick please let us know.
+This is aimed in particular at international students.
+Do not suffer through sickness alone, it can be scary.

 If you are staff, you are expected to inform Kenny and HR, as per institute policy, when you take a sick day.

 #### Holidays